 I slowly made my way to the microwave and pulled out my plate of lasagna.
 It looked homemade.
 The smell hit my nostrils and instantly watered my mouth.
-I hate the reason for this meal being made, but I can’t say I’m disappointed with having to eat it.
+I hated the reason for this meal being made, but I can’t say I was disappointed with having to eat it.

-Landon always cooks when he’s upset.
-He’s an amazing cook.
-I, on the other hand, can barely make spaghetti.
+Landon always cooked whenever he was upset.
+He was an amazing cook.
+I, on the other hand, could barely make spaghetti.